 As of Spring 2021, CU has a new registration system powered by Bike Index.
 If you registered your bike before the Spring 2021 semester, you must register again with our new form.
+Bike registration is available only to CU students, faculty, and staff.

 How to Register